charlessipe/reading-notes/class-02.md

 -order of execution: multiplication division goes before addition subtraction

+-adding strings will get a value of NaN, adding a number to a string results in a string

 ##Chapter 4: “Decisions and Loops” only up to the section on switch statements (pp.145-162)